Anderson Borba

 The exhibition is wheelchair accessible

-Sat 21 March, 1.30-4.30pm
+Exhibition preview: Sat 21 March, 1.30-4.30pm

-Please join Borba and our team
+Please join Borba and our team – all are very welcome

 Anderson Borba (b.
 1972, Santos, Brazil) lives and works in London, UK, and in São Paulo, Brazil.
-He is represented by The approach, London and Fortes D’Aloia & Gabriel, São Paulo.
+He is represented by The Approach, London and Fortes D’Aloia & Gabriel, São Paulo

 Anderson Borba (b.
 1972, Santos, Brazil) lives and works in both London, UK, and São Paulo, Brazil.
-He is represented by The approach, London and Fortes D’Aloia & Gabriel, São Paulo.
+He is represented by The Approach, London and Fortes D’Aloia & Gabriel, São Paulo.

-Recent solo and two person exhibitions include: Secret Ceremony, The approach, London, UK (2025), Harvest (with Marta Jakobovits), Elizabeth Xi Bauer, London, UK (2025); Thinking Hands (with Gokula Stoffel), Francois Ghebaly, New York, USA; Anderson Borba + Dudi Maia Rosa, auroras, São Paulo, Brazil (2024); Anderson Borba + Erika Verzutti, Pivô, São Paulo, Brazil (2023).
+Recent solo and two person exhibitions include: Secret Ceremony, The Approach, London, UK (2025), Harvest (with Marta Jakobovits), Elizabeth Xi Bauer, London, UK (2025); Thinking Hands (with Gokula Stoffel), Francois Ghebaly, New York, USA; Anderson Borba + Dudi Maia Rosa, auroras, São Paulo, Brazil (2024); Anderson Borba + Erika Verzutti, Pivô, São Paulo, Brazil (2023).

 Group exhibitions include: Quebracorpo, Fortes D’Aloia & Gabriel, Rio de Janeiro, Brazil (2025); Passages | 10th Anniversary Exhibition, Encounter, Lisbon, Portugal; Eu não confio, Galeria Cavalo, Rio de Janeiro, Brazil; Ghosts in Sunlight, Thirsk Hall, North Yorkshire, UK; On feeling, The approach, London, UK; Woodworks, Lamb Gallery, London, UK (all 2024).